-Year Number of initiatives to address locational advantages and disadva ntages Number of initiatives taken to engage with and contribute to local community Date Duration Name of initiative Issues addressed Number of participating students and staff 2016 Nill Nill Nill Nill NIL Nill Nill
+Year Number of initiatives to address locational advantages and disadva ntages Number of initiatives taken to engage with and contribute to local community Date Duration Name of initiative Issues addressed Number of participating students and staff

+2017 Nill Nill Nill Nill Nil Nil Nill

+No file uploaded.
-7.1.5 - Human Values and Professional Ethics Code of conduct (handbooks) for various stakeholders

-Title Date of publication Follow up(max 100 words) Social Universal Values and Ethics Nill Person with good knowledge and interest on social awareness can import good feed to the educating community intern it leads to the good society building, this quality attributes integrate the uniqueness in the state education system which leads to the endorse the entire nation with the good faith and hope.
+7.1.5 - Human Values and Professional Ethics Code of conduct (handbooks) for various stakeholders integrate the uniqueness in the state education system which leads to the endorse the entire nation with the good faith and hope.
 Human values are important at most factors which gives success to every individual in the society which can be accepted by all. human values typically include moral integrity respecting others honesty, truthfulness, trustworthy and kindness which all will give responsibility of an education is to back the nation.
 Professional ethics is related with service-oriented aspects related with our curriculum, that is preparation and dispensing of medication and the safe god of the society from the ill effects with all professional ethics. which can be broadly accepted as a pharmacist are also social saviours.